 Having said all these, don’t trust everything you read online.
 Always consider the fact that some comments or reviews might have been influenced by a single negative or positive personal experience.
 Remember, different people have different preferences.
 Just because someone you know likes a certain experience, it doesn’t mean you will.
 This is where IDP comes in—to help you get accurate and non-biased advice.

-Once you have your wish list, you can book an appointment with an IDP Counsellor.
+Once you have your wish list, you can book an appointment with an IDP Education Counselor.
 You can do this online or by visiting our office.
-Our Counsellors are all experienced and certified.
+Our Education Counselors are all experienced and certified.
 They can share not only their expertise in the field, but also their first-hand study abroad experiences, as several of them have been international students themselves.

-Your IDP Counsellor will take every detail on your wish list into consideration when giving advice and will do what it takes to find a good match and set you up for success.
+Your IDP Education Counselor will take every detail on your wish list into consideration when giving advice and will do what it takes to find a good match and set you up for success.

 3. Submit your application

-Once you’ve decided your course and school, you can start working on your application.
+Once you have decided on your course and school, you can start working on your application.
 This process can be long and tedious, but IDP will be there every step of the way.
-Your Counsellor will personally contact your chosen school and support your application to improve chances of acceptance.
+Your Education Counselor will personally contact your chosen school and support your application to improve chances of acceptance.
 We follow the strictest legal and ethical standards in doing so.

 Most schools in English-speaking countries require an English test from foreign students.
 The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration.
-IELTS results are recognised by more than 10,000 organisations, including educational institutions, employers, professional associations and governments.
+IELTS results are recognized by more than 10,000 organizations, including educational institutions, employers, professional associations and governments.

 IDP is a proud co-owner of IELTS, and administers the test in the Philippines.